andersonbrito/subsampler/README.md

 ## Outbreak scale and its impact on subsampling

 Given the observed number of reported cases in each unit of time (week, month, etc), `subsampler` attempts to normalized the distribution of genomes sampled over time, following a pre-defined proportion of sequenced cases, a baseline defined by the user ([here](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L12)).
-The scales of the outbreaks worldwide, however, are very distinct, what poses an extra challenge when it comes to subsampling in proportion to reported cases: while a country with 10 million inhabitants may report a few thousand cases per week, larger countries (with hundreds of million inhabitants) may report more than a million cases in a week.
+The scales of the outbreaks worldwide, however, differ by many orders of magnitude, what poses an extra challenge when it comes to subsampling in proportion to reported cases: while a country with 10 million inhabitants may report a few thousand cases per week, larger countries (with populations greater than 100 million) may report more than a million cases in a week.
+Such large scale may overwhelm the representation of smaller countries in the final dataset, especially if the baseline is not carefully adjusted.

-Let's take a look at the USA (329,5 million inhabitants), earlier in the pandemic.
-Below we have the observed numbers of reported cases and the number of sequenced cases.
-Under scenarios simulating distinct proportions of sequenced cases, hundreds of event thousands of genomes may be sampled.
+Let's take a look at an example involving the USA (329,5 million inhabitants).
+Below we have the observed numbers of reported cases and the number of sequenced cases earlier in the pandemic.
+Under scenarios simulating different proportions of sequenced cases, hundreds or even thousands of genomes may be sampled from each week.

 |Country      |Data type|2020_EW10                                                          |2020_EW11|2020_EW12|2020_EW13|2020_EW14|
 |-------------|---------|-------------------------------------------------------------------|---------|---------|---------|---------|